 It can be inferred that Lear has been "coining" weeds into money in order to recruit an army.
 Evidently, since arriving in Dover, he has been hiring every able-bodied man he meets with a freshly minted weed, as we see him do with Edgar.
 We learn in a backwards manner at the conclusion of his speech, that he is planning to lead a stealth attack on his "sons in law."
-This explains the function of his costume: it serves as camouflage for the approaching battle on the Kent downs: "when I have stole vpon these sonnes in law,/ Then kill, kill, kill, kill, kill, kill" (Q2, 2626-27).
-Compare Macbeth Act 5, scene iv where Malcolm orders his soldiers to hide themselves behind branches of trees from Birnam Wood.
-Until then, the audience has no idea why he is dressed as he is.
-The costume is absurd, like Edgar's kilt and blue bonnet.
+This explains the function of his costume: it serves as camouflage for the approaching battle on the Kent downs: "when I haue stole vpon these sonnes in law,/ Then kill, kill, kill, kill, kill, kill, kill, kill, kill, kill, is putting his weed-money into a willow basket, which is easily woven (See "How to make a simple willow basket").
+More likely, he has covered himself with "weeds," like a mummer dressed as The Green Man at a May Day celebration, "a poore Player" (F, 2345).
+[See Figure 251.]
+One of the meanings of weeds is an item of clothing (OED, 1.a).
+"Be better suited,/ These weedes are memories of those worser hours" (F, 2753-4).

 Figure 251.
 Costumed people parade through the Old Town during the annual Jack In The Green festival.
 The event marks the May Day public holiday in Britain. /Credit: Getty.